DHTMLX/docs-suite/docs/grid/api/grid_setcolumns_method.md

 @signature: {'setColumns(columns: ICol[]): void;'}

 @params:
-- columns	array	an array of objects with configuration of columns
+`columns: array` - an array of objects with configuration of columns

 @example:
 grid.setColumns([